How to Choose the Best Birdhouse

 4. Hang the Birdhouse at the Right Height

 Hanging the birdhouse in the right spot and at the right height are also important considerations for a birdhouse to attract occupants for a successful nest box.
-A wood or metal pole with a predator guard is a good choice for mounting a birdhouse, and it should be at least 5 feet above the ground.
+A wood or metal pole with a predator guard is a good choice for mounting a birdhouse, and it should be at least five feet above the ground.
 Position the birdhouse several feet away from bushes and other places where hunters can hide.

 The Right Environment

 Attracting the birds into your yard and getting them to stay takes more than just putting out the right birdhouse.
 A bird-friendly yard should offer several food sources along with fresh drinking water and sheltered areas for security.
 Create an inviting environment for the birds by adding bird feeders and a birdbath.
 Native flowers and shrubs produce seeds and berries, and the plants attract a variety of insects to feed both the adult birds and their hungry young.

 Whether your garden is large or small, putting up the best birdhouse for the birds might entice a pair to take up residence.

 5. Add a Bit of Whimsy

 A birdhouse does not need to be plain and boring to be an effective nest box.
 I built the birdhouses in the accompanying photo to the specifications preferred by eastern bluebirds and other similar-sized cavity-nesting birds including chickadees, titmice, downy woodpeckers, and wrens.

-Starting with a basic nest box design and made from scraps of pine, I stained the exterior to add some color.
+Starting with a basic nest box design made from scraps of pine, I stained the exterior to add some color.
 A few more scraps, shaped and stained, add a bit of whimsy.
 Pieces of rusty barbwire or an old horseshoe transform the basic nest box into an interesting piece of folk art.
 Best of all, these nest boxes will actually encourage birds to move in, build a nest and raise their family.